-(and please, if you think there are any unusual circumstances at all – for instance, if death was accidental, sudden, violent, or in the case where the cause was completely unknown – then contact the police at once.
+If you think there are any unusual circumstances at all – for instance, if death was accidental, sudden, violent, or in the case where the cause was completely unknown – then contact the police at once.
 Do not touch or move anything in the room.)
-If the person dies in a hospital or nursing home then they will take care of any immediate arrangements and notify the doctor for you (but it would be helpful to let them know your choice of Funeral Director in advance).
+If the person dies in a hospital or nursing home then they will take care of any immediate arrangements and notify the doctor for you (but it would be helpful to let them know your choice of Funeral Director in advance.

 If the cause of death is quite clear the doctor will issue: